Academic General Assignment Classroom Scheduling

 DeCal courses are considered regularly scheduled academic courses so all the same deadlines apply, including the deadline to submit requests.

 Courses which do not meet during the standard 15 week period are not permitted to use general assignment classroom space as this does not constitute good utilization of space.

 No change of classroom can be requested after the Friday of the second week of instruction.
 You will receive an email notification concerning your requests by Friday of the third week of instruction.

 You may switch classrooms for classes scheduled the same number of hours per week, as well as release any rooms that you are not using, using the room switching function in DB2.
 However, changes or cancellations involving a cross-listed course scheduled in a general assignment classroom must be submitted on a General Assignment Room Switch & Release Form.

 We are unable to make any daytime reservations during the first three weeks of instruction (MTWTF 8:00 a.m. - 6:00 p.m.), because we’re still accommodating requests for the academic class schedule.
-Check our Special Events Reservations page for more information.
+Check our Classroom Reservations page for more information.

 back to index

 The campus is committed to ensuring the accessibility of all its courses, programs, and activities.
 The wheelchair accessibility of almost all rooms on campus can be ascertained in advance online, see "Classrooms" on the Campus Access Guide which has a wide range of campus information of value to wheelchair users.
 If you use a wheelchair and have enrolled in a course scheduled for a room that is not physically accessible, please immediately notify your Disabled Student's Program Counselor.
 To resolve issues related to physical access to a room scheduled for a non-academic purpose, promptly submit a Request for Mobility Accommodations or telephone 510.643.6456 or TDD 510.642.6376.